sid-stack001/Crater-Boulder-Detection/README.md

 6️⃣ **Result Export** – Processed images, XML detection data, and reports are available for download

-Note: fro running the code, the trained yolo .pt file is required, which is not uploaded, due to size constraints.
+Note: for running the code, the trained yolo .pt file is required, which is not uploaded, due to size constraints.
 It is available [here](https://drive.google.com/file/d/1LGhTr1WuqYC2eNBksiMvA9T_ptEQnFKf/view?usp=drive_link).